 Daneman and Carpenter’s (1980) Reading Span Task (RSPAN) is another example of a complex working memory measurement.
 The authors originally had two ways of testing reading span.
-In the first part of the RSPAN participants read sentences out loud to the experimenterAfter the participant finished a few sentences, they had to recall the last word in each sentence in order.
+In the first part of the RSPAN, participants read sentences out loud to the experimenter.
+After the participant finished a few sentences, they had to recall the last word in each sentence in order.
 For the second part, Daneman and Carpenter (1980) had the participant read sentences that were from general knowledge, politics, and other subjects; while still trying to remember the last word.
-After reading the sentence the participant had to identify if the statement was true or false.
+After reading the sentence, the participant had to identify if the statement was true or false.
 The experimenters were interested in if the participant had recalled the words in order or not for reading span; however, the true/false verification increased the difficulty of the task, much like the math problems in the OSPAN task.
 The participants are scored on the number of correct words they recalled in the correct order.
 For example, the participant is supposed to recall the words: tent, shoe, and bottle.
 If the participant recalled shoe and bottle, they would receive 2/3.
 It is important to note for this task that the order is crucial for scoring.
 For instance, if the participant recalled the same words as above in this order: shoe, tent, bottle, they would still only get a 2/3.

 The N-Back task was created in the late 1950’s (Kirchner, 1958).
 The idea behind this task was to measure short-term memory retention.
 It consists of different visual stages presented to the participant (Gajewski et al., 2018).
-After a stimuli is presented the participant is asked if it matches a stimuli that was presented n trails before it.
+After a stimuli is presented, the participant is asked if it matches a stimuli that was presented n trails before it.
 For example, if the stimuli was presented with letters, and this pattern was shown: A, B, D, A. The participant would have to identify if the ‘A’ was presented three trials back.
 This would be considered a 3-back task because of the number of stimuli in-between the two matching pieces.
-The stimuli would keep being produced and the participant would need to keep identifying if the same stimuli was presented before.
+The stimuli would keep being produced, and the participant would need to keep identifying if the same stimuli was presented before.
 This process can be repeated with different difficulties, starting with 1-back, the researcher would just increase the number of stimuli between the two stimuli you would want the participant to match.
 The n-back is scored by the reaction times and percentage correct correlated to those in the same age group as the participant.
 This task challenges the participant because it requires encoding and updating of incoming stimuli while irrelevant stimuli are being introduced (Gajewski et al., 2018).